ttmakin/gobo-caps/README.md

 and basic support of

-* Greek and Coptic
+* Greek
 * Cyrillic

 In addition to standard Unicode glyphs Gobo Caps contains a full set of double letter ligatures for lower case basic Latin letters and a context-sensitive barred / barless I.

 ## Installing

-Ready-made font files are found in the fonts folder.
-Download the raw file and use the standard platform-specific procedure to install it.
+Ready-made font files for Windows and Linux systems are found in the fonts folder.
+Download the raw files and use the standard platform-specific procedure to install them.
+Separate Mac fonts are not available in this release other than through the provided source files.

 ## Resources

-The source directory provides:

-* the FontForge project files
+The source directory provides the respective project files in FontForge V20230101 format.
-* individual glyphs in SVG format
-* individual unmerged glyphs in ODG format
-* a workbench file containing the glyph guideline grid and individual graphic elements for glyph composition

-The resources have been created with the following software:

-* FontForge V20230101
-* InkScape V1.4
-* LibreOffice V24.2

 ## Author